Skip to main content

 The purpose of the AGM is to:

 *Standing orders is the usual sequence that the business is brought up in at the meeting.
-A simple flowcharts below explained.
+The Meeting Cycle is a simple flowchart that explains this.
 We suggest you follow our meeting template to make it simple.
-Our templates can be downloaded here.
+All templates can be downloaded here.

 How to Run an Annual General Meeting (AGM)